Qqwy/haskell-vary/README.md

 With the `Vary` and related `Vary.VEither.VEither` types, you can mix and match individual errors (or other types) at the places they are used.

-- No more wrapper type definitions!
-- Handing an error makes it disappear from the output type!

 ```haskell top:2
 import Vary (Vary, (:|))
 import qualified Vary